utilForever/RosettaStone/Documents/HowToAddTask.md

 };
 ```

-There are two virtual methods we have to implement.
+There are two virtual methods you have to implement.

-- `GetTaskID` return the proper TaskID.
+- `GetTaskID` method returns proper TaskID.
-- `Impl` is task implementation with given player.
+- `Impl` method implements task logic and takes two player as arguments.

+First, declare `ShuffleTask` class which inherits `ITask` class.

 ```C++
 class ShuffleTask : public ITask